How Does Google Maps Work? – The Tech Behind Series

 Since 2013, Google says they’ve been able to automate most of this process.

-So, How Does The Tech Behind Google Maps Actually Work? 👨💻
+So, How Does Google Maps Work? 👨💻

 While the acquisition of Where 2 was a big step in the right direction for the eventual launch and ultimate success of Google Maps, they needed more than just a presentable and intuitive visual interface.
 Fortunately, Google is, first and foremost, a data company above anything else.
 This meant they were working directly and had close ties with national and governmental institutions, granting them access to valuable information such as knowing exactly where every road is and how far apart the lanes are spaced and allocated on freeways, for example.

 Unfortunately, often the government isn’t or won’t be able to provide a complete picture of how an area of land is laid out, which meant Google needed an alternative to plug the gaps of inaccessibility and inaccurate information.
 This is where the Google Street View we touched upon briefly earlier comes into the picture.

 Now, you might be thinking, isn’t Street View just a way for people to virtually explore their surroundings?
 As it turns out, Google also uses Street View to double-check, tweak, and optimise its mapping data and information to stay up-to-date.
 The Street View cars were introduced to take pictures of surrounding areas in different places worldwide to validate existing data and make changes or updates wherever necessary.

 Within the Street View system, AI technology is used to recognise any signs caught by the cameras and send them to be analysed by Google servers to determine any inaccuracies, such as lane placement or traffic restrictions.